What is data enrichment?

 How often should B2B companies enrich their CRM data?

 Enrich continuously rather than in one-time batches.
-Contact and company data changes constantly, so ongoing enrichment keeps records current and maintains data quality without manual updates.
+Contact and company data changes constantly, and ongoing CRM data enrichment keeps records current without manual updates.
+Set up automated workflows that enrich records when they enter your CRM and re-enrich on a rolling cadence: monthly or quarterly for historical records, real-time for new inbound leads.

 Can data enrichment improve email deliverability rates?